gaearon/babel-plugin-react-transform/README.md

         "react-transform"
       ],
       "extra": {
+        // must be an object
+        "react-transform": {
-        // must be defined and be an array "react-transform": {
+          // must be an array
-          transforms: [{
+          "transforms": [{
             // can be an NPM module name or a local path "transform": "react-transform-hmr",
             // see specific transform's docs for "imports" and "locals" it needs